UD-CISC374/educational-game-project-team-14-yasser-and-amaad/final/egdd.md

 ## Assessment Measures

-Will be measured by showing the number of correct and incorrect answers (scoreboard)
+Will be measured by their ability to form a compound without using hints so they may defeat monsters

 # What sets this project apart?